-Child Custody Modification Attorneys in St. Louis, Missouri
+Child Custody Modifications in Missouri

 A number of circumstances can make existing child custody arrangements undesirable or unworkable.
 When such conditions exist, it is important for parents to go through the proper legal channels to seek child custody modification.

 Contact Kallen Law Firm, LLC.
 Our St. Louis child custody attorneys have more than 45 years of combined experience helping people throughout the St. Louis area with sensitive child custody modifications.
 We can help you pursue legal orders that reflect today's reality.

 It is a fact that life changes.
 However, when circumstances change, a child custody modification is often needed to adjust the pre-existing order and set up more appropriate guidelines for custody and visitation.

 Reasons to modify custody include:

 - Changes to job or income: a significant change in income might make current visitation unworkable, or if a parent's schedule or job status changes, the current visitation schedule may no longer be possible.

 - Relocation: in addition to determining whether relocation is permitted, new schedules will need to be established to ensure that both parents are able to maintain a relationship with the child.